 Personalised Brain training for mind and soul

-He has practiced neurofeedback for over five years in various locations, including working with trauma patients in South-East Asia, autistic children and adults, menopause, schizophrenia, athletes, artists, musicians and City workers in London.
+He has practiced neurofeedback for over eight years in various locations, including working with trauma victims, autistic children and adults, schizophrenia, athletes, artists, musicians and menopause.

 Daniel studied Mathematics at Imperial College, London.
 After serving in the army and a career in finance, he worked for various NGOs internationally.
 His first experiences in mental health therapy were gained while working in outpatient palliative care in Cape Town, South Africa.
 There he was involved in the implementation of social work structures and children education programmes in economically deprived townships.